 Every itinerary’s attractions are placed in order of where to go each day, with one attraction per day.
 If you were to look at a map for each attraction, you would see they typically move in a clockwise direction, unless the distance is further than 8 hours of driving.
 In those cases, typically the day will have an overnight stop at an Airbnb, or a flight will be chosen instead.

-Each itinerary allows for as many days of jet lag recovery as the number of days you would spend in the plane.
-For example, if your flight was two days in the air, then the itinerary would include two days of jet lag recovery time.
+Each itinerary allows for as many days of jet lag recovery as half the number of time zones you cross over the plane, from Seattle.
+For example, if your flight was two time zones in the air, then the itinerary would include two days of jet lag recovery time.
 Flight days are considered one day without an attraction.

 The costs included at the end of each itinerary are meant to be example costs.
 All itineraries start in Seattle, in order to keep the costs as consistent as possible.

 Food costs are calculated using a database of median costs of inexpensive meals, three times per day, in the specific country the itinerary is for.
 Rental car, average gas cost estimate, and admission and ticket costs are also included.